 You’ve somehow made it!
 The odds that you were to stumble on this blog are exceedingly small, yet I’m thankful that you did.
 This blog is a collection of my thoughts on philosophical ideas and my attempts to find flaws in them.
-Occasionally, I dabble in miscellaneous reflections on current events and economics.
+Occasionally, I write about current events and economics.

 Introduction What explains the economic prosperity of America, China, and Germany yet the stagnancy of Venezuela, Yemen, and Sudan?
 Economists have long peddled overarching theories to explain differences in economic growth.
 Yet economic growth cannot be explained by a single theory, but stems from the interplay of three primary factors: geography, institutions, and luck.
 WhatContinue reading “Why do some nations develop faster than others?”